Oil Cooling - A Deeper Look

 Very easy to over-cool the engine oil with an

-Lines are typically long and increase pressure drop of the system.
+Lines are typically long and increase the pressure drop of the system.

 Oil to Water (O2W) oil coolers: